 - Classroom, office, and outdoor facility reconfiguration based on Occupational Safety and Health Administration (OSHA) requirements.

 - Continued communication on free COVID testing and vaccine availability for students, faculty, and staff who wish to get vaccinated.
 To be sure, the COVID vaccine will remain optional.

 Vaccines are available for residents 16 years and older

-As of March 1st, San Bernardino County Public Health is making COVID-19 vaccinations available to those individuals in Phase 1B, Tier 1, which includes education employees.
+San Bernardino County Public Health is making COVID-19 vaccinations available to individuals who are 16 years or older.
+Keep reading.